 The District was formed to maintain and operate library services within the County boundaries.
 Free use of books, videos, DVDs, audio books, music CDs, magazines and online resources are available to library card holders.
 The District also provides computer and internet access, printing, and community meeting space.
 The District website has audio and eBooks available for download.
-The DNCLD has recently been awarded a grant by the California State Library to start checking out laptop computers beginning in August 2012.

-The main library is open Tuesday through Friday from 11:00 a.m. to 6:00 p.m., Saturday 12:00 p.m. to 4:00 p.m.
-Summer hours are Tuesday through Friday from 10:00 a.m. to 6:00 p.m., Saturday 12:00 p.m. to 6:00 p.m.
-The Smith River branch is open Monday through Friday 2 p.m. to 5 p.m.
+The main library is open Monday through Saturday from 10:00 a.m. to 6:00 p.m.
+The Smith River branch is open Monday, Wednesday, Friday 1 p.m. to 4 p.m. and Tuesday 11 a.m. to 3 p.m.
+It is closed on Thursday, Saturday and Sunday.

 Del Norte Reads is a library Literacy Program in partnership with the Del Norte County Library District.
-It is a grant/donation funded program through the California Library Services and it receives donations and funding through various community partnerships.
+It is a grant/donation funded program through California Library Services and it receives donations and funding through various community partnerships.
 Del Norte Reads provides free services including English as a second language classes, GED preparation classes, basic computer classes, and literacy tutoring.
-The Del Norte Reads Learning Center is located at 1080 Mason Mall #9, Crescent City; office hours are 8:30a.m. to 5p.m.
-Tuesday, 8:30a.m. to 4:00p.m.
-Wednesday, and 8:30a.m. to 12:30p.m.
-Thursday.
+The Del Norte Reads Learning Center is located at 1080 Mason Mall #9, Crescent City and office hours are Monday-Wednesday 9 a.m. to 5p.m.

-Other Service Providers

-General Governmental Services
+Other Service Providers General Governmental Services

-The County of Del Norte provides general governmental services - which includes social services, emergency services, planning, public works, county roads and parks, etc. - to the unincorporated areas of Del Norte County.
+The County of Del Norte provides general governmental services which includes social services, emergency services, planning, public works, county roads and parks, etc. to the unincorporated areas of Del Norte County.
 The City of Crescent City provides similar general governmental services within city limits.